 Must provide acceptable driving history at no cost to the county.

-Prefer two (2) to three (3) years of hands-on work with groups of children, which qualifies the Youth Services Librarian as a youth expert to work with these groups and their caregivers.
+Two (2) to three (3) years of hands-on work with groups of children, which qualifies the Youth Services Librarian as a youth expert to work with these groups and their caregivers.

-Prefer expertise, experience, and/or training in the needs and developmental patterns of children and/or teens.
+Must have expertise, experience, and/or training in the needs and developmental patterns of children and/or teens.

 Knowledge, Skills & Abilities